samanthaming/samanthaming.com/articles/blog/new-features-in-2-0.md

 <ArticleImage name="edit-post" no-download :max-width="400" />

-This will navigate you to my official markdown file on GitHub where you can edit the file directly!
+This will navigate you to my official Markdown file on GitHub where you can edit the file directly!

 <ArticleImage name="github-edit-file" no-download :max-width="600" />